painting: a woman wearing blue, sitting at a desk reading a letter.

 Europeana Foundation

-Johannes Vermeer's painting Girl with a pearl earring_ has been among the world's most famous artworks.
+Johannes Vermeer's painting Girl with a pearl earring is among the world's most famous artworks.

 It’s hard to believe that, for two centuries, the painting was barely mentioned in any of writing on 17th-century Dutch painting.
-His art was rediscovered only in the 19th century, after Gustav Friedrich Waagen and Théophile Thoré-Bürger published an essay attributing 66 paintings to him (although only 36 paintings are attributed to him now).
+His art was only rediscovered in the 19th century, after Gustav Friedrich Waagen and Théophile Thoré-Bürger published an essay attributing 66 paintings to him (although only 36 paintings are now attributed to him).

-Besides scarce facts, including that he was baptised in Delft on 31 October 1632, very little is known about Vermeer.
+Besides scarce facts, very little is known about Vermeer.
+We know he was baptised in Delft on 31 October 1632.

 It is unclear where and with whom Vermeer apprenticed as a painter.
 For many years, it was believed that Vermeer's master was Leonaert Bramer of Delft.
 However, Bramer's style was so different from both early and subsequent works of Vermeer, that it was difficult to draw any definite conclusions.